mattvick/frontend-coding-challenge/README.md

 ## Documentation

 Setting up React, webpack and Babel adds some overhead.
-This is a tiny project so I considered using vanilla JavaScript, but as the role you are looking to fill will be using React I've used solved the challenge using React.
+This is a tiny project so I considered using vanilla JavaScript, but as the role you are looking to fill will be using React I've solved the challenge using React.

 I've created a simple custom hook to debounce the Movie DB API requests.